yostane/openidc_intro/README.md

 Since some OIDC and OAuth 2 terms are different, the following sections use OIDC terms.
 I will try to indicate the differences between OIDC and OAuth 2 when possible.
 Rest assured anyway, there will be a section dedicated to OAuth 2.

+What a transition,

+## Some OIDC Terminology

+Here is some OIDC terminology that will be useful for later:

+- **Relying party or RP**: is the app that delegates authentication to a 3rd party using the OIDC protocol.
+- **OpenID provider or OP**: is the 3rd party that provides authentication to a RP.
+Such OP are Google and Yahoo.
+- **End-user**: is the user that uses the app and enters his credentials to the OP when requested.

-The next section explains a typical OIDC scenario.
+The next paragraphs explains a typical OIDC scenario.

 ## Typical use case (Authorization Grant Flow)

-In this section, we give a typical use case for OIDC where we want to develop a mobile app that only retrieves user information and does communicate with its backend.
+In this section, we give a typical scenario that shows how OIDC works.

-Suppose we want to develop a mobile app that allows its end-users to log-in using an OIDC provider (abbreviated OP) and shows basic user information retrieved from that OP.
-In OIDC terminology, the mobile-app is considered an OIDC client and is called Relying Party or RP.
+Our use case consists of a mobile app that shows some profile information of the authenticated user.
+The authentication is delegated to an OP that sends-back a **code** to the mobile app in case of success.
+This scenario is called **Authorization Grant Flow**.

 This use case flows as follows:

+1. The end-user opens the app and taps the **log-in** button
-1. The RP requests the OP to authenticate the user
+1. The app (which is a RP in the context of OIDC) requests the OP to authenticate the end-user using an authorization request.
+This request contains different parameters including a **redirection URL** that is important for later use
-2. The OP shows a web view that asks the end-user to enter his credentials and validate the fact that he is going to provide authentication information to the RP
+1. The OP shows a web-view that asks the end-user to enter his credentials.
+The RP does not have access to the web-view content
+1. The end-user enters his credentials and goes through the different authentication steps.
+Those steps depend on the OP implementation
+1. When the authentication finishes, the OP notifies the RP thanks to the **redirection URL**.
+In case of success, this URL contains an authorization code
-3. The OP validates back to the RP with an authorization code that gets exchanged with an Access Token and an ID Token.
-The RP notifies the end-user that the connexion is successful
+1. The RP exchanges the authorization code with an **Access Token** and an **ID Token**.
+1. The RP notifies the end-user that the connexion is successful and shows basic user information available in the **ID token**
-4. The RP can request some user info from the RP using the access token

-This type of flow is called _Authorization Code Flow_, and OIDC defines 2 other flows which as the _Implicit flow_ and _Hybrid flow_.
+This type of flow is called _Authorization Code Flow_ because the OP sends an authorization code to the RP during the redirection.
+OIDC (and also OAuth2) has other flows such as the _Implicit flow_ and _Hybrid flow_.
 This humble introduction focuses mainly on the _Authorization Code Flow_.

 During the _Authorization Code Flow_, the RP sends these requests to the OP:

-- The authorization request which that allows the OP to authenticate the end-user.
-Its result is an authorization code
+- **The authorization request** which that allows the OP to authenticate the end-user.
+Its result is an authorization code (AC) sent through the redirection URL
-- The token request that exchanges the authorization code for an access token, ID token and optionally a refresh token
+- **The token request** that exchanges the authorization code for an access token, ID token and optionally a refresh token
-- The user info request that takes the access token as input and returns information about the user

 Each of these requests is called an endpoint.
-OIDC defines standard endpoints that every OP must provide.
-Every OP exposes its endpoints in the discovery url which is also part of the OIDC standard.
+OIDC (and also OAuth 2) defines standard endpoints that every OP must provide.
+Every OP exposes its endpoints in a specific page which is also part of the OIDC standard.
 It is a JSON file that contains the different endpoints as well as other information.
-The discovery allows a RP to dynamically obtain the relevant information about an OP.
+The url of this page is called **the discovery url**.
+The discovery allows a RP to dynamically obtain the relevant information about an OP such as the urls of **the authorization request** and **the token request** .
+In OIDC terminology, these urls are called **endpoints**

 Here are some discovery urls that you can check right now:

 - [Google](https://accounts.google.com/.well-known/openid-configuration)
 - [Microsoft](https://login.microsoftonline.com/fabrikamb2c.onmicrosoft.com/v2.0/.well-known/openid-configuration)
 - [Yahoo](https://login.yahoo.com/.well-known/openid-configuration)

-Here is a snippet of the [Yahoo OIDC discovery](https://login.yahoo.com/.well-known/openid-configuration), where you can see the endpoints explained above:
+A snippet of the [Yahoo OIDC discovery](https://login.yahoo.com/.well-known/openid-configuration) showing some endpoints is available below:

 ```javascript
 {